Cryptoparties Teach Attendees How To Stay Anonymous Online

 Members of the NYC Crypto Squad met to organize a rather analog project — a zine focused on crypto issues.

 Amy Ciavolino was one of the two female software engineers in attendance who created a new website called "So We Hear You Want to Fight the State?"
-The site offers tutorials on password managers, and alternative search engine and phone passcodes, which they says is handy if you don't want the cops to know about your anarcho-syndicalist knitting group.
+The site offers tutorials on password managers, an alternative search engine and phone pass codes, which they say is handy if you don't want the cops to know about your anarcho-syndicalist knitting group.

 "With the election, there's a lot more people thinking about activism and security around that," Ciavolino said.
 "And a lot of the tutorials and things are not friendly.
 They're kind of hard to consume.
 So we wanted to make one that was friendly and fun."